incognitoCodes/kendraWorkshop/README.md

 - Tuning search relevance using Query
 - Tuning search relevance at Index
 - Intro on submitting feedback on incremental learning
-- How to extract the metrics for search analytics
 - How use CDE (Custom Document Enrichment) to add metadata during ingestion
 - Updating query suggestion config
 - How to do access control